StackVista/stackstate-docs/setup/security/authentication/file.md

 ---
-description: StackState Self-hosted
+description: Rancher Observability Self-hosted
 ---

 # File based

 ## Overview

 In case no external authentication provider can be used, you can use file based authentication.
-This will require every StackState user to be pre-configured in the configuration file.
-For every change made to a user in the configuration, StackState will automatically restart after applying the changes with Helm.
+This will require every Rancher Observability user to be pre-configured in the configuration file.
+For every change made to a user in the configuration, Rancher Observability will automatically restart after applying the changes with Helm.

-StackState includes a number of default roles, see the example configuration below.
+Rancher Observability includes a number of default roles, see the example configuration below.
 The permissions assigned to each default role and instructions on how to create other roles can be found in the [Role based access control (RBAC) documentation](../rbac/role_based_access_control.md).

 ## Set up file based authentication

 ### Kubernetes

-To configure file based authentication on Kubernetes, StackState users need to be added to the `authentication.yaml` file.
+To configure file based authentication on Kubernetes, Rancher Observability users need to be added to the `authentication.yaml` file.
 For example:

 {% tabs %}
 {% tab title="authentication.yaml" %}